phj1120/ccptracker/README.md

 A: Yes, enter anything other than numbers 1-5 to skip rating and continue to the next conversation.

 ### Q: Can I use ccptracker in multiple projects?
-A: Yes, you can install and use it independently in each project.
+A: Yes!
+Use global installation (`npm install -g ccptracker` or `ccptracker global`) for cross-project tracking, or install independently in each project.

 ### Q: Does it work on Windows?
 A: Yes, it works on Windows, macOS, and Linux as long as Node.js is installed.